-- · Work toward achieving a complete, functional, and interconnected pedestrian network. - Encourage a mix of uses in town centers and transit corridors so that it is possible for a greater number of short trips to be made by walking. - Improve walkability by encouraging pedestrian-oriented design of public and private projects in areas where higher levels of pedestrian activity are present or desired. - Link sidewalks, pedestrian paths, and multi-purpose trails into a continuous Region-wide network. - Ensure that the pedestrian network is accessible to pedestrians of all abilities. - Provide a connection between the Air Line Trail and Farmington Canal Trail. - Provide an extension of the Shore Line Greenway from Hammanasset Beach to Clinton. - Encourage active transportation routes, where safe and appropriate, for children to get to school.
+- Work toward achieving a complete, functional, and interconnected pedestrian network. - Encourage a mix of uses in town centers and transit corridors so that it is possible for a greater number of short trips to be made by walking. - Improve walkability by encouraging pedestrian-oriented design of public and private projects in areas where higher levels of pedestrian activity are present or desired. - · Link sidewalks, pedestrian paths, and multi-purpose trails into a continuous Region-wide network. - Ensure that the pedestrian network is accessible to pedestrians of all abilities. - · Provide a connection between the Air Line Trail and Farmington Canal Trail. - Provide an extension of the Shore Line Greenway from Hammanasset Beach to Clinton.